noisebridge/UnicornMigration/README.md

 - [x] Data transfer completed.
 Backup data is at /home/noisebridge/unicorn-ssb-pub-data
 - [x] Scuttlebutt container is up and running.
 Configs/src is located at /srv/ssb-server Data is located at /srv/ssb-data
-- [ ] Needs testing with a scuttlebutt client to insure instance is running properly.
+- [ ] Test with a scuttlebutt client to insure instance is running properly.
-- [ ] Needs DNS configured to properly point to this instance.
+- [ ] Configure DNS properly to point to instance.

 ### Migrate Minetest to Brony: